mozilla/glean/docs/user/reference/metrics/timing_distribution.md

 ### `testHasValue`

-Whether or not **any** value was recorded for a given counter metric.
+Whether or not **any** value was recorded for a given timing distribution metric.

 {{#include ../../../shared/tab_header.md}}